History of West Virginia: Separation

 On April 17, 1861, the Richmond convention voted on the Ordinance of Secession.
 Of the 49 delegates from the future state of West Virginia, 17 voted in favor, and 30 voted against, and two abstained.
 Almost immediately after the adoption of the ordinance, a mass meeting at Clarksburg recommended that each county in northwestern Virginia send delegates to a convention to meet in Wheeling on May 13, 1861.

 When the First Wheeling Convention met, 425 delegates from 25 counties were present, but a division of sentiment soon arose.
 Some delegates favored the immediate formation of a new state, while others argued that, as Virginia's secession had not yet been ratified or become effective, such action would constitute revolution against the United States.
-It was decided that if the ordinance were adopted (of which there was little doubt) another convention including the members-elect of the legislature should meet at Wheeling in June 1861.
+It was decided that if the ordinance was adopted (of which there was little doubt) another convention including the members-elect of the legislature should meet at Wheeling in June 1861.

 In a referendum on May 23, 1861, secession was ratified by a large majority in the state as a whole.
 But in the western counties that would form the state of West Virginia, the vote was approximately 34,677 against and 19,121 for ratification of the Ordinance of Secession.

 The Second Wheeling Convention met as agreed on June 11, 1861, and adopted "A Declaration of the People of Virginia".
 This document, drafted by former state senator John S. Carlile, declared that the Virginia Declaration of Rights required any substantial change in the nature or form of the state government to be approved by the people.
 Therefore, since the Secession Convention had been called by the legislature and not the people, all its acts were illegal.
 It further declared the pro-secession government in Richmond void and called for a reorganization of the state government, taking the line that all who adhered to the Ordinance of Secession had effectively vacated their offices.
 The convention passed an act for the reorganization of the government on June 19, 1861.
 On the following day, the convention chose Francis H. Pierpont as governor of the "Restored Government of Virginia", elected other officers, and adjourned.
 The legislature of the Restored Government was composed of members from the western counties who had been elected on May 23, 1861, and some senators who had been elected in 1859.
 It met at Wheeling on July 1, 1861, filled the remainder of the state offices, completed the reorganization of the state government, and elected two United States senators who were quickly seated in Washington.
 There were, therefore, two governments claiming to represent all of Virginia, one owing allegiance to the United States and one to the Confederacy.